-Primary outcomes: Score in the quiz of the relevant event being contemporaneously covered in the news (indicator variable).
+Primary outcomes: Score in the quiz of the relevant event being contemporaneously covered in the news, following the scoring of the "news knowledge" quiz.
 The number of items in the quiz may vary according to the event.

 Secondary outcomes: None.